Start a Travel Blog – the warts and all version

 So you have decided to start a travel blog and you would like to make money from it, right?.
 Well congratulations, you have come to the right place to kick start your travel blog and new career.

-So read my warts and all post on how to start a travel blog and see what you think.
+If you are series about starting a blog keep reading.
+Here is my warts and all post on how to start a travel blog and see what you think.
 I have tried to make the information as simple as possible.
-The biggest piece of advice I can give you here is not to give up, it will be worth it in the end.
-As you can make a good living from blogging, it may not happen right from the start but with perseverance success can follow.
+The biggest piece of advice I can give you here is to not give up.
+It will be worth it in the end.
+You can make a good living from blogging.
+It may not happen right from the start but with perseverance success can follow.

 What do you need to start a blog?